 - In the future, can I copy a Canvas course from a previous term rather than creating it again?

 - Can I switch my Canvas course to a language other than English?

-- My course list doesn't show all of my Canvas courses!
+- My course list does not show all of my Canvas courses!
 How do I access them?